mammoth-games/hammer-docs/docs/server/services/characters/DeathService.md

 # DeathService

+### Description

-	Ragdolls a character when it dies, but not when its RootPart is below workspace.FallenPartsDestroyHeight.
+Ragdolls a character when it dies, but not when its RootPart is below `workspace.FallenPartsDestroyHeight`.

+### API

+    Documentation Not Found